MoonStorm/FastCrud/README.md

 You can also remove entire property mappings, which allows you to work with a subset of your pre-generated entity for any db operations, useful for large denormalized tables:
 ```
    var partialSetMapping = OrmConfiguration
       .GetDefaultEntityMapping<CompanyInformation>()
-   			.
-Clone() // clone it if you don't want to modify the default
+      .Clone() // clone it if you don't want to modify the default
       .RemoveAllPropertiesExcluding(
                             nameof(CompanyInformation.Id),
                             nameof(CompanyInformation.Email),
                             nameof(CompanyInformation.Phone),